erikaduan/introductory_maths/tutorials/linear_algebra-linear_systems.md

 **Note:** Linear systems with infinite solutions are easily identified in matrix form, by the presence of at least one row which lacks a leading edge.
-Free variables correspond to variable(s) without a positional leading edge or pivot column in the echelon form of the augmented matrix.
+Free variables correspond to variables without a positional leading edge or pivot column in the echelon form of the augmented matrix.